maulik887/nodejs-api/README.md

 ```

 Or you can visit above url in browser or use [Postman](https://www.postman.com/) for testing these apis.
+Once you have Postman on your local machine, you can use [postman collection](https://github.com/maulik887/nodejs-api/blob/main/Hello World Api.postman_collection.json) to get the list of apis.

 ## Logging